DXOGO/IES/lab02/README.md

 ## Notes on Lab02.1 - **Java at the server-side and the role of application containers**

-A Servlet is a Java
-class that runs at the server, handles (client) requests, processes them, and reply with a response.
-When an application running in a web server receives a request, the Server hands the request to the Servlet Container which in turn passes it to the target Servlet.
+A Servlet is a Java class that runs at the server, handles (client) requests, processes them, and reply with a response When an application running in a web server receives a request, the Server hands the request to the Servlet Container which in turn passes it to the target Servlet.

 ### Running **Tomcat** server